-The Board of Directors intends to propose to the Annual General Meeting of shareholders scheduled for 1st June, 2018, the distribution of dividend corresponding to $\in 0.05$ per share and return of capital of $\notin 0.50$ per share.
-The final amounts to be distributed as dividend per share and return of capital per share will include the corresponding amounts attributable to company treasury shares.
+The Board of Directors intends to propose to the Annual General Meeting of shareholders, scheduled for 1st June, 2018, a dividend distribution of $\leq$ 0.05 and a return of capital of $\leq$ 0.50 per issued share.
+The exact amounts to be distributed per share will be adjusted upwards to include the amounts corresponding to company treasury shares.